Zeref-XXX/Linux_beginner/Basic Commands.md

 man     - Manual page of command full info, sytax on that

-#       - this is a comment
+"#"       - this is a comment without quotes

 cd      - changes the directory